Envirometrix/plotKML/README.md

     kml_close("eberg_contours_sfc.kml")
     #> Closing  eberg_contours_sfc.kml

-Then I can work with POLYGON, starting from `sp` example:
+Then we can work with POLYGON geometry, starting from `sp` example:

     # sp
     set.seed(1) # I set the seed to compare the kml files